UltravioletVoodoo/webCrawler/README.md

 # webCrawler
-simple webcrawler made in python
+simple webcrawler made in python.
+My Elec prof had a website that was plain text, and annoying to look through for assignment due dates.
+This ultra-basic webcrawler made it just a single click because i'm lazy.

 ## Dependencies